-Only operators, slingers and banksmen who have received specific training (see section 3.2.2.8) - use of the attachment in accordance with the training matrix- can be involved with carrying or placing trusses with a truss jib.
+Only operators, slingers and banksmen who have received specific training - use of the attachment in accordance with the training matrix- can be involved with carrying or placing trusses with a truss jib.
 This is in addition to receiving a Site Safe Briefing (see Site Safe Briefing: Safe Use of Telehandlers on TW Sites - Site Safe Briefing Folder).

-Roof Structures (e.g., roof trusses and spandrel panels) for anything other than low level roofs must be lifted into place by means of a mobile crane, with a Lifting Operations Plan available (See Section 8.3.2).
+Roof Structures (e.g., roof trusses and spandrel panels) for anything other than low level roofs must be lifted into place by means of a mobile crane, with a Lifting Operations Plan available (See Section 8.3).